- Current students

 You are responsible for ensuring the information you provide is correct and up to date.
 You can access or correct your information at any time by contacting firstname.lastname@example.org.

-If you wish to unsubscribe from specific types of communications, or from communication as a whole that is sent to you via our systems, use the unsubscribe link in any of the email communications you have received from Unitec or send your request to email@example.com.
-Please note that this will not unsubscribe you from all communications from Unitec where you have provided your information separately for other purposes or is a result of completing a transaction e.g. confirmation of application.
+If you wish to unsubscribe from specific types of communications, or from communication as a whole that is sent to you via our systems, use the unsubscribe link in any of the email communications you receive from Unitec or send your request to email@example.com.
+Please note that this will not unsubscribe you from all communications from Unitec where you have provided your information separately for where the communication is necessary for another purposes such as for confirmation of an application made by you.

 Unitec advertising campaigns